thyraxx/LostRuinsCheckpointHeal/README.md

 # LostRuinsMod
-This is a mod which adds a new game mode, New Game+.
-This unlocks all items for the specific difficulty.
+This is a mod which adds a restoring HP and MP when touching a checkpoint.
+Currently the player isn't noditied except for the fact its HP and MP is restored.
-~~More things might come.~~ I'm not planning working on this anymore, don't expect anything else to be added.
+If there is demand I could still enable the 'effects' you see when an untouched checkpoint is touched.
+IIRC you see green particles as such.

-**Warning**: Playing this mod might unlock achievements, like finding all weapons.
+**Warning**: Playing this mod might unlock achievements, or have other side effects which aren't accountable for.

 ## Prerequisite
 - BepInEx v5.x.x x86